Why is this question important? – “What are the other names for customer success manager?”

 Such an effort can help in better coordination, better utilization of resources, and higher effectiveness of teams.

-There are various other names for customer success manager being used in the industry like Customer Success Engineer, Sales Manager, Customer Success Specialist, others.
+There are various other names for customer success manager being used in the industry like Customer Success Engineer, Sales Manager, Customer Success Specialist, and others.

 A Customer Success benchmark report found out that following are the titles used in a Customer Success team: